ariga/atlas-action/README.md

 >
 > Users should set the `migrate/lint` action to ensure no logical conflicts occur after this action.
 >
-> After rebase is done, and commit is pushed by the action, no other workflows will be triggered.
+> After rebase is done and commit is pushed by the action, no other workflows will be triggered.
-> To avoid this run `actions/checkout` with PAT:
+> Unless running with personal access token (PAT).
 >```
 >   - uses: actions/checkout@v4
 >     with: